It’s been a minute since we launched LANDR Samples, the sample packs service built for producers.

 There’s a few cheeky arpeggios thrown in that make this pack a ‘must-use’ scenario.
 These blips and boops make perfect mates for any arrangement.
 Not to be missed or dissed.

 When inspiration is dim, samples help!
-Stay tuned for more free sample packs from Wavy in the future…
+Stay tuned for more sample packs from Samples all the time.

-Because samples work for musicians, and so does LANDR.
+Because Samples works for musicians, and so does LANDR.